 For millenia, fire was integral to many Indigenous peoples’ way of life.
 Fire was a tool that promoted ecological diversity and reduced the risk of catastrophic wildfires.

 Prior to contact, indigenous peoples used fire to modify the landscape.
-The "untouched, pristine" wilderness of North America was the result of the Indigenous use of fire, creating an mosaic of grasslands and forests across North America
+The untouched, pristine wilderness of North America was the result of the Indigenous use of fire, creating an mosaic of grasslands and forests across North America

 This video explains some of the benefits of wildfire.
 Due to the way they grow, some trees (like lodgepole pines) need fire to survive.
 Learn about how wildfires contribute to the ecosystem.
+Related Lesson

 Learn about a Canadian government project to learn more about why the Three Sister works so well together in agriculture and ways their growth could be more optimized.